jpedrosa/reluzir/README.md

 =======

-ParseLeadingIng is useful when parsing CSS values in the browser that may contain a leading int.
+ParseLeadingInt is useful when parsing CSS values in the browser that may contain a leading int.
 E.g. "21px".

 ```dart
 import "../lib/parseleadingint.dart";